 The constitutional integrity of the United Kingdom is vital to the security and prosperity of all four nations.
 That is why the EU (Withdrawal) Bill respects devolution, while allowing common approaches to be maintained to secure the common market of the United Kingdom.

-The Scottish National party’s Brexit Minister yesterday said:
+Yesterday the Scottish National party’s Brexit Minister said: